thunil/Deep-Flow-Prediction/README.md

 ![Training and neural network architecture overview](resources/overview.jpg)

 Switch to the directory containing the training scripts, i.e., `../train/`, and execute `python ./runTrain.py`.
-By default, this will execute a short training  run with 10k iterations, loading all data that is available in `../data/train`.
+By default, this will execute a short training run with 10k iterations on the GPU, loading all data that is available in `../data/train`.
 The L1 validation loss is printed during training, and should decrease significantly.
 Once the script has finished, it will save the trained model as `modelG`.

+If you don't have a working GPU, you can use 'runTrainCpu.py' to train a smaller model on the CPU.

 A sample image will be generated for each epoch in the `results_train` directory.
 Optionally, you can also save txt files with the loss progression (see `saveL1` in the script).